Evaluating 5G Networks for U-Space Applications: Insights from Dense Urban Measurement Campaign: Measurement Result and Discussion

 \section{Measurement Result and Discussion}

-In this section, we present and discuss the measurements obtained from our measurement campaign.
-Results obtained from the two blocks illustrated in Fig.~\ref{fig:MeasurementArea} are aggregated, thereby facilitating a comprehensive view of the whole area for the flights presented in Section~\ref{subsec:MeasurementCapaign_HorFlight}.
-As outlined in Section~\ref{sec:measurement_setup}, the TSMA6B scanner's high sensitivity enables the capture of up to 32 cells per frequency.
-Here, we focus on analyzing the Top 1 ---the highest ranked--- within each band for the best operator serving the area.
+This section discusses the results obtained in our measurement campaign over the area described in Section~\ref{subsec:MeasurementArea}.
+Specifically, data are gathered from 4 different major operators in Spain, here referred to as A, B, C and D, for which their distribution of cell is depicted in Fig.~\ref{fig:AreaBenidorm}.
+Then, as outlined in Section~\ref{sec:measurement_setup}, the TSMA6B scanner's high sensitivity enables capturing up to 32 cells per frequency.
+Here, we focus on analyzing the Top 1---the highest ranked---within each and for the best operator serving the area.

-Without loss of generality and for the sake of space, we only present the analysis for the following frequency bands and technologies: B3 for \ac{LTE} and n78 for \ac{NR}.
-For each frequency band and technology, we report and discuss the number of \acp{PCI}, \acp{RSRP} and \acp{SINR} measured by the TSMA6B scanner, as well as results from the QualiPoc phone.
-We also provide insights on achievable \ac{UE} throughput.
-Moreover, we also report the results gathered during the ground drive test, therefore obtaining a reference for the ground-level performance.
-We refer to those results as \ac{gUE} results.
+Without loss of generality and for the sake of space, we only present the analysis for the following frequency bands and technologies: B3 for \ac{LTE} and n78 for \ac{NR}, where, for each, we present the main \acp{KPI} presented in Section~\ref{subsubsec:QoSMeasuredKPI}.
+Similar results and conclusions also apply to all frequency bands reported by the R\&S TSMA6B scanner.